tealtools/dekaf/README.md

 - If you have issues with file permissions:
   - Remove the data dir `rm -rf ./data`
   - Create data directory for Pulsar `mkdir -p ./data/pulsar`
-  - Set new appropriate file permissions by running `sudo chown -R 10000 ./data/pulsar`
+  - Set the required file permissions by running `sudo chown -R 10000 ./data/pulsar`

 ## Configure